 Parents Anonymous® of Renfrew County is Accredited by Parents Anonymous® Inc. www.parentsanonymous.org

-Feeling stressed or overwhelmed as a parent or caregiver?
-As the Accredited Parents Anonymous® of Renfrew County, we operate the Parents Anonymous® Program that is an evidence-based family strengthening program for any family seeking help and support or is involved in child welfare, mental health, substance abuse, early childhood, schools, domestic violence, health care and justice systems given the issues faced by themselves and their children and youth.
-Please see http://parentsanonymous.org/research/ for more details.
+As the Accredited Parents Anonymous of Renfrew County, Family and Children’s Services of Renfrew County operates the Parents Anonymous Program – an evidence-based family strengthening program for any family seeking help and support.
+This can include families impacted by the child welfare system, mental health concerns, substance abuse, early childhood development and education needs, domestic violence and the health care and justice systems given the issues they and their children face.

-Parents Anonymous® is a trauma informed practice utilizing mutual support (the giving and getting of help), parent leadership (seeking solutions and becoming empowered), and shared leadership® (working together) to achieve personal growth that improves protective factors, increases family functioning and mitigate and prevent Adverse Childhood Experiences by improving health and mental health well-being of Parents/Caregivers and their Children & Youth.
-National Outcome Data is collected annually measuring the change in Parents Anonymous® Parents/Caregivers, Children and Youth.
-We utilize a National Database, Fidelity Tools, and have Certified Staff to operate Parents Anonymous® Programs.
-Parents Anonymous® is both an intervention and prevention program where parents and their children and youth are empowered to create positive and long-term change for their families (www.cebc4cw.org/program/parents-anonymous/).
+Parents Anonymous is a trauma informed practice utilizing mutual support (the giving and getting of help), parent leadership (seeking solutions and becoming empowered), and shared leadership® (working together) to achieve personal growth that improves protective factors, increases family functioning and mitigate and prevent Adverse Childhood Experiences by improving health and mental health well-being of parents/caregivers and their children and youth.